hashFactory/WorldOfCells/README.md

 A template java projet for creating your own 3D environment with agents and cellular automata

-support de code pour l'UE projet du L2 Sorbonne Universite (LU2IN013)
+Support de code pour l'UE projet du L2 Sorbonne Universite (LU2IN013)
 contact: nicolas.bredeche(at)sorbonne-universite.fr

 # DEPENDANCES